MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv6-is-matchfunction.md

 * `true`: If the long representation of the first IPv6/IPv4 string argument is equal to the second IPv6/IPv4 string argument.
 * `false`: Otherwise.

-If conversion for one of the two IPv6/IPv4 strings was not successful, the result will be `null`.
+If conversion for one of the two IPv6/IPv4 strings wasn't successful, the result will be `null`.

 **Notes**

 The function can accept and compare arguments representing both IPv6 and IPv4 network addresses.
-However, if the caller is aware that arguments are in IPv4 format, it is advised to use [ipv4_is_match()](./ipv4-is-matchfunction.md) function as it will result in better runtime performance.
+If the caller knows that arguments are in IPv4 format, use the [ipv4_is_match()](./ipv4-is-matchfunction.md) function.
+This function will result in better runtime performance.

 **Examples**